cherryaugusta/portfolio/README.md

 # Hello, I'm Cherry Augusta 👋

 I am a **Programming**, **Data**, and **Machine Learning** enthusiast with a strong passion for solving real-world problems through data-driven, software, and artificial intelligence solutions.
-Leveraging a background in **data analytics**, **data science** and **machine learning**, I am now expanding my expertise in **software development** to build efficient, impactful applications.
-My goal is to apply my technical skills to contribute to innovative projects in collaborative, fast-paced environments.
+Leveraging a background in **data analytics**, **data science** and **machine learning**.
+My goal is to apply my technical and non-technical skills to contribute to innovative projects in collaborative, fast-paced environments.

 ## 🎓 **Education & Certifications**
 - **Data Analytics Programme**: Completed at **Masterschool** (05/2023–08/2024), focusing on Python, SQL, Tableau, and machine learning.